adamlofting/gitribution-2/README.md

 gitribution
 ===========

-Extracts data from the Github API and allows it to be queried for particular contribution activities
+Extracts data from the Github API, stores it in MySQL and allows it to be queried for particular contribution activities

 Looks at the people (github logins) involved in:
 * commits
 * issues

-This app uses membership of the github organisations to flag staff, plus a list of extra github logins in to_track.js.
-This is not 100% accurate, but a pretty good indicator of who is staff.
+# Contributing

 ## Prerequisites: